 Made with white whole wheat flour, oats, and wheat germ, and relatively low in sugar and fat, they are the kind of breakfast treat you can feel good about indulging in every now and again.
-Each muffin has just 155 calories and 5 Weight Watchers PointsPlus.
+A far cry from the fat laden sugar bombs sold in bakeries and coffee shops.
+Each muffin has just 155 calories and 4 Weight Watchers PointsPlus.
+Enjoy!

 - 1 cup white whole wheat flour